 |Prototyping GlamMap was possible thanks to funding from the The Young Academy (De Jonge Akademie) of the Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen).
 Further development was funded by the European Research Council (ERC) as the Proof of Concept of the ERC Starting Grant ‘Tarski’s Revolution: A New History'.

-Currently GlamMap is being extended as part of the project 'Visual Analytics for the World’s Library Data' funded by the Netherlands Organisation for Scientific Research (NWO) in partnership with OCLC.
+Currently GlamMap is being extended as part of the project 'Visual Analytics for the World’s Library Data' (CatVis) funded by the Netherlands Organisation for Scientific Research (NWO) in partnership with OCLC.
 OCLC and its member libraries cooperatively produce and maintain WorldCat, the largest online public access catalog (OPAC) in the world.